thomasclarke1969/documentation/client/websockets/recovery.md

 JavaScript based WebSocket may not always detect that you have lost a connection.
 Chrome in particular will not detect that a WebSocket has lost a connection.
 As such, recommended practice is to send "ping" requests through the WebSocket every 30 seconds.
 Mobile devices and backgrounded tabs may chose to vary this recommendation to preserve battery life.
 If the WebSocket connection has been lost and you send a ping request, even Chrome will throw a connection error letting you know that there is a problem and that you may be failing to receive Change Packets.

 A ping operation is done by sending a `Counter.read` request to the server.
-There are three possible outcomes of this request:
+There are four possible outcomes of this request:

 1. The connection fails, and the WebSocket throws an error
     * **Next Step**: initiate reconnect logic, and catchup on missed events on reconnecting.
+2. The request fails to return a response (after waiting for 10 seconds, if there is no response, its safe to assume there is a problem).
+    * **Next Step**: initiate reconnect logic, and catchup on missed events on reconnecting.
-2. A response containing a counter arrives; the counter is the same as the last request.
+3. A response containing a counter arrives; the counter is the same as the last request.
 All is well.
     * **Next Step**: none.
-3. A response containing a counter arrives; the counter has changed; this means Change Packets were probably missed.
+4. A response containing a counter arrives; the counter has changed; this means Change Packets were probably missed.
     * **Next Step**: Catchup on missed events

+### Sending a Ping Request

-The following simple script can be used; however, more sophisticated solutions may reset the timer any time any kind of WebSocket data arrives.
-And may vary the interval if the tab is in the background.
+The following simple script can be used to send the Ping request; however, more sophisticated solutions may reset the timer any time any kind of WebSocket data arrives.

 ```javascript
 window.setInterval(function() {